Zero-Day Attack

 A zero-day attack becomes possible when hackers discover a zero-day vulnerability – a loophole or attack vector that the software provider doesn’t know about.
 Hackers then create a zero-day exploit to compromise the provider’s systems using that vulnerability.

-Zero-day exploits may involve the use of web browsers, bot attacks, email attachments, and phishing, with many carried out as part of blended threats, which use multiple attack vectors.
+Zero-day exploits may involve the use of web browsers, email attachments, and phishing, with many carried out as part of blended threats, which use multiple attack vectors.
+Many zero-day attacks make use of malware, including polymorphic malware that can bypass signature-based malware detection solutions.

 Who Are the Attackers of Zero-Day Exploits?

-Typical Targets for a Zero-Day Attack
+Typical Targets for a 0 Day Attack

 In terms of victims, some of the most common targets include:

-- government departments
+· government departments

-- political parties
+· political parties

-- large businesses
+· large businesses

-- famous or high-profile people
+· famous or high-profile people

-- any individuals with access to valuable data
+· any individuals with access to valuable data

 Individual device users may also be targets, particularly in cases involving cybercriminals building botnets.
 Given their widespread use, Apple, Microsoft, and Google are all common targets of zero-day attacks aimed at large groups of users.
-These firms spend billions of dollars each year strengthening their cybersecurity measures against zero-day attackers and other cybercriminals.

 Examples of Zero-Day Attacks

 One of the most recent zero-day attacks to make the headlines was the Twitter zero-day attack in 2022.
-A zero-day vulnerability led to the compromise of 5.4 million Twitter accounts, with a cybercriminal collecting confirmed email addresses, phone numbers, login names, screen names, locations, follower counts, and profile picture URLs.
+A zero-day vulnerability led to the compromise of 5.4 million Twitter accounts, with a cybercriminal collecting confirmed email addresses and phone numbers, login names, screen names, locations, follower counts, and profile picture URLs.

 A year before, LinkedIn was the target of a zero-day attack, which impacted more than 90% of its users.
 A hacker used LinkedIn’s API to scrape data belonging to 700 million of the site’s users and has since publicly released data sets belonging to 500 million of them.